clarisma/geodesk-site/intro-to-osm.md

 <img class="float" src="relation-exclaves.png" width=200>

 Relations are commonly used to represent non-trivial polygonal shapes: polygons with holes, or multi-polygons.
-Examples: a wooded area with a clearing in the center; a country's boundary with exclaves (TODO).
+Examples: a wooded area with a clearing in the center, or a country with exclaves.

 <img class="float" src="relation-shared.png" width=240>

 Whether a way forms part of the shell or a hole is indicated by the `outer` or `inner` role.
 (This could be determined programmatically, but requiring the role of the rings to be explicit simplifies processing and makes it easier to spot mistakes.)

 An element can be part of multiple relations, with a different role in each.
 For example, a way that forms part of an island's shore would be an `outer` member of the island relation, and an `inner` member of the lake.

-TODO: two counties, shared way, river as border

-Note that the relation type is `multipolygon` even if the represented shape only consists of a single polygon.
+Relations are convenient for dividing the boundary of a large polygon into individual ways, or sharing ways among multiple geometries.
+Imagine two adjacent counties: Someone wanting to edit the common border only needs to edit the nodes of the shared way.

 Relations are also used to build complex non-polygonal structures, such as a river that splits into multiple branches.
 Here's an example of a river composed of multiple ways --- the roles `main_stream` and `side_stream` may be useful for applications dealing with boat navigation, or help map-renderers decide which details to omit at lower zoom levels.